zhanggyb/sigcxx/README.md

 ### Decleare and expose signals in Subject

-It's highly recommended to use the template class `sigcxx::Signal<>` to declare signals as a member variable, and expose the signal with `sigcxx::SignalRef<>`.
+It's highly recommended to use the template class `sigcxx::SignalT<>` to declare signals as a member variable, and expose the signal with `sigcxx::SignalRefT<>`.
 Both of them are variadic templates and can take arbitray number of template arguments.

 ```c++